dylance/Udacity-FSND-Project6/README.md

 Deny all incoming requests

-Firewall is not enabled yet so this is ok. - `sudo ufw default deny incoming`
+Firewall is not enabled yet so this is ok - `sudo ufw default deny incoming`

 Allow outgoing requests - `sudo ufw default allow outgoing`